crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

   docker build -t registry.ng.bluemix.net/[NAMESPACE]/lets-chat .
   ```

   Understanding this command's components:
-      - The "docker build -t" is standard from the Docker CLI.
+    - The `docker build -t` is standard from the Docker CLI.
-      - The "registry.ng.bluemix.net" is the fully qualified domain name path to the Registry server running for the IBM Bluemix US South region.
+    - The `registry.ng.bluemix.net` is the fully qualified domain name path to the Registry server running for the IBM Bluemix US South region.
-      - The "NAMESPACE" is each user's unique namespace and identifies your private registry.
+    - The `NAMESPACE` is each user's unique namespace and identifies your private registry.
-      - The "lets-chat" is the name given to this newly created image.
+    - The `lets-chat` is the name given to this newly created image.
-      - The "." specifies that the build command is running using the Dockerfile in this directory.
+    - The `.` specifies that the build command is running using the Dockerfile in this directory.

   You will now use this image below to push to Bluemix instead of the base `lets-chat` image.